 1.00 PMI Leadership PDUs

-In addition to defining Agile principles, we will cover the advantages and disadvantages of Agile development.
+In addition to defining Agile principles, we will cover the advantages, and disadvantages of Agile development.
+Get first-hand experience by organizing and participating in an agile team.
+Put the concepts you learn to practice instantly in the classroom project.
 Understand and learn how to take advantage of the opportunities for Agile.
-Finally gain an understanding of the collaboration and communication needed between customer and developers for Agile to succeed.
+Finally gain an understanding and practice the collaboration and communication needed between customer and developers for Agile to succeed.

 - Upcoming Dates and Locations